OswaldLabsOpenSource/oswaldlabs.com/content/_index.md

 				<img alt="Shravan icon" src="https://upload.wikimedia.org/wikipedia/commons/c/c0/Shravan.svg">
 				<h2 class="subheading-3 mt-0 mb-1">Shravan</h2>
 				<div class="mb-4 text-uppercase text-body">Smartphone for the rest of us</div>
-				<p>Shravan is the world’s first end-to-end accessible smartphone OS.
-With our patent-pending speech and vibration interface, Shravan can be easily used by the visually impaired, the unlettered, senior citizens, and everyone in between; and can be installed in any preexisting Android smartphone.</p>
+				<p>Shravan is the world’s first end-to-end accessible smartphone platform.
+With our patent-pending speech and vibration interface, Shravan OS and Shravan Apps can be easily used by the visually impaired, the unlettered, senior citizens, and everyone in between; and can be installed in any preexisting smartphone.</p>
-				<a class="btn btn-left" href="/platform/shravan/">Download for your smartphone →</a>
+				<a class="btn btn-left" href="/platform/shravan/">Explore Shravan products →</a>
 			</div>
 			<div class="col-md-6 pl-md-5 links-24b47e mt-5 mt-md-0">
 				<img alt="Valmiki icon" src="https://upload.wikimedia.org/wikipedia/commons/5/5e/Valmiki.svg">